Houssem-Ben-Salem/Text-Based-Image-Retrieval/README.md

 - Provides a mechanism to handle timeouts and large data fetches without overloading the system.

 Using the Scroll API, we can efficiently manage and process vast datasets, ensuring a smooth user experience.

+## Example Files

+- `photo_flicker_conf_73.conf`: An example configuration file, detailing parameters and settings for the application.
+- `photo_metadata_ex1.csv`: Sample CSV file containing metadata for images.
+Demonstrates the expected format for importing images into the system.
+- `mapping_flickr_photos.json`: Mapping file used to define the schema of the Elasticsearch index, ensuring data is stored and retrieved efficiently.

 ## Setup and Installation